reflex-dev/reflex-web/blog/2024-03-15-reflex-architecture.md

 ---
 author: Nikhil Rao
 date: 2024-03-14
-title: "Building a Pure Python Web Framework"
+title: Building a Pure Python Web Framework
-description: "A look at how Reflex works under the hood."
+description: A look at how Reflex works under the hood.
 image: /auth_blog.png
 ---

 We started Reflex a year ago so that anyone who knows Python can easily build web apps and share them with the world, without needing to learn a new language and piecing together a bunch of different tools.

-In this post, I wanted to share more about why we built Reflex, and how it works under the hood.
+In this post, I'll share more about why we built Reflex, and how it works under the hood.

 We'll use the following basic app that displays Github profile images as an example to explain the different parts of the architecture.